rwck/chem_trail/README.md

 Fixtures were popular when Rails first came along.
 The functionality for them is built into Rails.
-But after developers used them for a while, they found that large suites of tests were unmaintainable, since each fixture was re-used between tests and this created a huge number of dependencies to think about.
+But after developers used them for a while, they found that large suites of tests were unmaintainable, since each fixture was re-used between tests and this made it difficult to change them without breaking half the tests.

 Directly using Rails models was deemed difficult because often most of the attributes on each model are unrelated to the test scenario, in which case the